30+ days ago - req14794

 You are creative, curious, goal oriented and capable of working independently.
 You have good communication skills and apply critical thinking to challenge and improve the status quo.
 You are fluent in English, both verbally and in writing.

 This is a Master graduation assignment with a duration of 6+ months, for 3 - 5 days a week.
-The start date is as soon as possible.
+The start date is in September 2020.

 Please keep in mind that we can only consider students (who are enrolled at a school during the whole internship period) for our internships and graduation assignments.